MSE seminar today on “Microbiome Research with the Yanomami” by David Good

 Hosting Organizations: MSE and the University of Maine Institute of Medicine.

-This week, we’ll be bringing all of our Theme 3 speakers back to engage in a panel discussion together on the importance of environmental microbiomes and our place in ecosystems, and then will continue talking about soil health.
-Panel will be hosted by Katherine Daiy, Kieran O’Doherty, Mallory Choudoir, Mustafa Saifuddin, and Hannah Holland-Moritz.
+This week, we’ll be bringing all of our Theme 2 speakers back to engage in a panel discussion together on the microbiome in early life.
+Panel will be hosted by Emily Wissel.

 Please note, this session will only be featured live in real-time and will not be recorded.